 THC-DAT finds out total of 43 matches in the full text for "Bayesian," and also two matches in the topic hierarchy tree in navigating panel.
 So the user may realize immediately that the term "Bayesian" is very important for the case paper because it matches twice in the topic tree.
 The two topics including this term are "Bayesian, process, nonparametric, stochastic, restaurant" and "terms, sets, grammar, future, Bayesian," and they are both third-level topics.
 Obviously, from the position of "Bayesian" in these topics, the user may observe that the importance of the term "Bayesian" in the first relevant topic is much greater than that in the second relevant topic.
 Then, by scrolling the browsing panel, users may get more details about the distribution of query term in full text or just in corresponding units of one topic, and have insight of the query term.
-For example, the first relevant topic, as we discussed before, is about the methods the case paper used, in which Bayesian nonparametric statistics is the basic method, so the query term "Bayesian" appears in this topic and has got the first rank.
-By clicking the second relevant topic, the user will have the idea that it is about the differences from other studies, and Bayesian nonparametric statistics is the sparkle, so the query term "Bayesian" also appears in this topic.
+For example, the first relevant topic, as we discussed before, is about the methods the case paper used, in which Bayesian" appears in this topic and has got